ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sshkeys/sshkeys_winos.md

 cluster using the `scp` command.
-Copying the key from MobaXterm into the clipboard (_e.g._ in `less`) and then pasting it into the corresponding file opened on the remote system with a code editor like `vim` is another but more error-prone option.
+Copying the key from MobaXterm into the clipboard (_e.g._ in `less`) and then pasting it into the corresponding file opened on the remote system with a code editor like `vim` is another but more advanced option.
 In the following `scp` commands it is important that users replace `<username>` with their own username on the HPCC cluster.
 Importantly, only one of the following two commands should be used.
 The first one should be used if an `authorized_keys` file doesn't exist yet, _e.g._ when a user